xsf/xmpp-providers-website/content/blog/2025-07-20_rising_tide_lifts_all_boats.md

 {{< figure src="/images/survey_result_overall.png" caption="Survey overall result" class="text-center pt-5" >}}

-Since we are curious about the general satisfaction with XMPP Provider's service, we made these four aspects part of the survey: Service listing and its processes, Transparency, Documentation and Communication.
+Since we are curious about the general satisfaction with XMPP Provider's service, we made these four aspects part of the survey:
+Service listing and its processes, transparency, documentation and communication.
 Across all these aspects, we see mostly satisfied to very satisfied participants.
+For the occasional question about project documentation, we [recommend the FAQ](/faq) as a starting point.

 {{< figure src="/images/survey_result_general_experience.png" caption="Survey general experience result" class="text-center pt-5" >}}

 Since being listed as a provider may come with increased public visibility, we are interested in potential changes in registration count, usage activity, maintenance efforts or spam incidents.
 The results suggest that spam incidents, maintenance efforts and usage activity didn't change much.
 However, registration count increased, which supports federation in the XMPP ecosystem.

 {{< figure src="/images/survey_result_listing_experience.png" caption="Survey listing experience result" class="text-center pt-5" >}}

 In addition to these survey results, we received a lot of written feedback.
 A good share of this feedback praises the project for empowering people to make a good and informed choice about their XMPP provider.
 We would like to address some of the points raised in the feedback separately:

 - Which kind of providers do we list?
 In theory, we would like to list any publicly visible XMPP provider.
 XMPP Providers [gathers information about all listed providers automatically](/blog/2023-12-29-xmpp-providers-fully-automated/), which may be helpful for registration purposes, for getting an overview about providers, or for looking up information about a specific provider, even if registration is closed.
 - Why do you make [inband-registration](https://xmpp.org/extensions/xep-0077.html) a requirement for a category A or B listing?
 XMPP Providers is a project made to simplify the users’ onboardings.
 Therefore, the criteria we use for the categorization are from a user’s perspective.
 This means users should be able to register directly from their XMPP client.
 Spam may be the most prominent reason to close down inband-registration, but that creates a barrier for newcomers.